Louis E. Martin: Political career

 President John F. Kennedy visits with Democratic Congressional candidate from California, Augustus F. Hawkins (center), and Deputy Chairman of the Democratic National Committee, Louis E. Martin (right).
 Oval Office, White House, Washington, D.C.

-Originally recruited by R. Sargent Shriver, Martin joined the 1960 Presidential campaign of John F. Kennedy.
+Originally recruited by R. Sargent Shriver, Martin joined the 1960 presidential campaign of John F. Kennedy.
 During the campaign, Martin was instrumental in persuading candidate Kennedy to place a telephone call to Coretta Scott King to express dismay over the jailing of her husband, the Rev. Dr. Martin Luther King Jr. That phone call was credited with helping Kennedy win a major portion of the black vote in the general election that year.
 It prompted Dr. King's father, the Reverend Martin Luther King Sr., a registered Republican, to vote for Democratic presidential candidate Kennedy.

-Following the assassination of President Kennedy in 1963, Martin was among the few close Kennedy advisors to successfully make the transition to the administration of President Lyndon B. Johnson.
-In 1967, as a trusted advisor, Martin was influential in President Johnson's decision to nominate Thurgood Marshall as the first black Justice of the United States Supreme Court.
+Following the assassination of president Kennedy in 1963, Martin was among the few close Kennedy advisors to successfully make the transition to the administration of president Lyndon B. Johnson.
+In 1967, as a trusted advisor, Martin was influential in Johnson's decision to nominate Thurgood Marshall as the first black Justice of the United States Supreme Court.
 Of his close working relationship with Johnson it was said that "They talked to each other in the shorthand of experienced political pros", according to Clifford Alexander, Special White House counsel and the first African-American Secretary of the United States Army.
 Secretary Alexander regarded Martin as his mentor.
 Among the other leading black public figures whom Martin helped raise to prominence was Vernon E. Jordan Jr., later a close adviser to President Bill Clinton.
 Martin helped recruit Jordan to head the National Urban League.

 Eddie Williams, president of the Joint Center for Political and Economic Studies, said it was surprising that Martin was largely unknown to the public at large, given his wide-ranging influence in the White House and his role in the development of black political power in the Democratic Party.
 "One reason for this is that in Washington, he was the consummate political insider," Williams said.
 "He traversed the corridors of power for many years without calling attention to himself and his achievements."
 According to Williams, it was in the Washington Post that Martin was first called the "Godfather of Black politics".

-On Monday, January 27, 1997, Martin died in Orange, California.
+On January 27, 1997, Martin died in Orange, California.
 He was 84.